How Do I Get a Podcast?

 On this episode of the Dentist Money™ Show, Reese and Ryan share ideas for teaching your kids money management skills in the new economy.

 Reese Harper: Hey Dentist Money Show listeners.
 It’s Reese Harper here.
 I’m excited about today’s episode because Sir Ryan Issac and I have cracked the code on teaching kids about money.
 Hopefully, you enjoy this one.
 We learned a lot in the process of doing research and interviews with people about what they’re teaching their kids, and hopefully you can learn a thing or two about how to save money for college, how to teach your kids about work, what type of accounts to use, and all the stuff that you’ve probably been struggling with like we were.
 So thanks again for tuning in and enjoy the show.

-Speaker: Consultant an advisor or conduct your own due diligence when making financial decisions.
+Announcer: Consultant an advisor or conduct your own due diligence when making financial decisions.
 General principals discussed during this program do not constitute personal advice.
 This program is furnished by Dentist Advisors, a registered investment advisor.

 Speaker: This is Dentist Money.
 Now, here’s your host Reese Harper.

 Reese Harper: And welcome to the Dentist Money Show where we help dentists make smart financial decisions.
 I’m your host Reese Harper here with my trusty old cohost, Sir Ryan Issac.

 Ryan Isaac: Coming to you live from the cockpit.

 Reese Harper: Dude, I love the elements T-shirt you got going on today.

 Ryan Isaac: It’s my gear.
 I sleep in it.
 It’s my night shirt.

 Reese Harper: Barbie.
 Actually, my wife Barbie, for those who don’t-